 This may sound daunting, but we'll give you guidance as to what we mean.
 Many of our volunteers find that they actually enjoy writing about themselves once they get started…..many ask friends, family and colleagues to help – what a great idea!

-(We'll need more information before we can confirm your volunteer work placement: references, DBS or police screening, insurance and medical details . . . but that will wait till later!)
+(We'll need more information before we can confirm your volunteer work placement: references, DBS or police screening, insurance and medical details if you are travelling to volunteer . . . but that will wait till later!)

 3. designing your volunteer work placement - once we have your `life story', we'll share this with relevant local partners and start to discuss your volunteering with them.